quotidian-ennui/quotidian-ennui.github.io/_posts/2023-07-27-updatecli-hcl.markdown

 ```

 - updatecli _knows_ that we're on windows, so the default shell is powershell.
-We need to change the shell because `bash` is the lowest common factor on all machines[^1].
+We need to change the shell because `bash` is the highest common factor on all machines[^2].
 - Because of how updatecli executes the command; bash _loses_ its environment (and by that token its path), which means on windows/git+bash it is the default `/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin:.`
     - That means if hcledit is installed in in the path like `\scoop\shims` you need to pass in your current PATH as the environment